-The Rite of Christian Initiation of Adults (RCIA) is the process by which people become members of the Roman Catholic Church.
+The Order of Christian Initiation of Adults (OCIA) is the process by which people become members of the Roman Catholic Church.
 The process is concerned with the total formation of the person into

 - Believing with the Church community (doctrinal formation)

 - Living with the Church community (practical formation)

 - Praying with the Church community (liturgical formation)